sanderjo/ipv6-tests-newshosting-eweka/README.md

 My ISP changed its peering with Eweka, and now it's solved; no more errors in SABnzbd with Eweka / Newshosting.

+Fascinating that peering can have impact on the setup of _some_ of the connections.

 # The problem

 SABnzbd gives "Failed to connect: [Errno 113] No route to host" errors to ipv6 servers of eweka and newshosting.